raybai07/NC_COPD_causal_inference/README.md

-# Code to estimate causal effects for COPD Emergency Department visits
+# Estimating causal effects for COPD Emergency Department visits
 This repository contains code for a Bayesian spatial causal inference model.
 Our model estimates the causal effects of county-level exposures on the number of chronic obstructive pulmonary disease (COPD) emergency department (ED) visits.
 The dataset comes from the counties in North Carolina in 2023.

 ## Packages Required